monkeytypegame/monkeytype/CONTRIBUTING.md

    - Start in test mode
    - Select default location and enable

+#### NodeJS
+The installation process of NodeJS is fairly simple, navigate to the NodeJS [website](https://nodejs.org/en/) and download the `xx.xx.x LTS`.
+Run the installer once the download has finished.

 ### Building and Running Monkeytype

 Once you have completed the above steps, you are ready to build and run Monkeytype.